Messi wears photographer's vest during on-field chaos, Paulo Dybala laughs

-Dybala Reacts After Spotting Messi Wearing Photographer’s Vest During On-Field Chaos at Brazil v Argentina Tie
+Messi Spotted Wearing Photographer’s Vest During On-Field Chaos at Brazil v Argentina Tie

-- The 2022 FIFA World qualifying match between both teams was eventually suspended over covid-19 protocols
+- The 2022 FIFA World Cup qualifying match between both teams was eventually suspended over COVID-19 protocols

 - While players moved into the tunnel, a photographer asked Messi for his shirt and then the Argentine requested a swap